Leg Pain, Aching, & Throbbing

 Apply Compression

 Compression stockings help your veins do their job more efficiently.
 Like squeezing a tube of toothpaste, compression stockings help push the blood upward and overcome gravity.
 However, not all compression stockings are the same.
-Dr. Prevosti can recommend the appropriate strength for your condition.

 Movement Breaks and Exercise